xihangshi/reprository/content/publication/lin-splashing-2017/index.md

 doi: 10.1126/sciadv.1601192
 abstract: Revealing how 2D plasmons emerge and evolve in electron energy?loss spectroscopy (EELS).
-Launching of plasmons by swift electrons has long been used in electron energy?loss spectroscopy (EELS) to investigate the plasmonic properties of ultrathin, or two-dimensional (2D), electron systems.
+Launching of plasmons by swift electrons has long been used in electron energy loss spectroscopy (EELS) to investigate the plasmonic properties of ultrathin, or two-dimensional (2D), electron systems.
 However, the question of how a swift electron generates plasmons in space and time has never been answered.
 We address this issue by calculating and demonstrating the spatial-temporal dynamics of 2D